drnoir/Papyrus3D-IF-Engine/README.md

 # Trigger builds
 > npm run dist

-To create a distrubtion build with electron (Windows, Linux, Mobile App (Android / Apple)) Not fully tested for all build types yet.
+To create a distribution build with electron (Windows, Linux, Mobile App (Android / Apple)) Not fully tested for all build types yet.
 Build is of the public folder with entry point index.html (The entry point for your game)

-# screengrabs of currnet version
+# screen grabs of current version
 ![alt text](https://github.com/drnoir/Papyrus3D-IF-Engine/blob/main/screengrab.png?raw=true)

 ## Documentation (WIP)